cloudevents/spec/spec.md

 ### Attribute Naming Convention

-Cloud Events attributes use "camelCasing" for the object member names, to aid integration with common programming languages.
+CloudEvents attributes use "camelCasing" for the object member names, to aid integration with common programming languages.

 Attribute names that are composed of multiple words are expressed as compound